 So stick around as I will be sharing with you tips on how to master any Nigerian languages in 4 weeks.

-How to learn & speak any Nigerian language within four weeks.
+How to learn and speak any Nigerian language within four weeks.

 From what I’ve gathered so far in teaching and learning I have realized it is impossible to learn when you’re not really willing to learn.
 I know this sounds like a cliché but it’s true.